 Q, My pan has discoloured.

-It's bare iron, it's designed to discolour.....exactly as they have for two thousand years.
-We didn't change that because it is still the only natural non-toxic renewable nonstick known.
+Discolouration mainly happens with new pans that haven’t had much seasoning.
+It's bare iron, and you should expect it to change and involve with time and cooking.....exactly as iron cookware has for two thousand years.
+We didn't change that because seasoned bare iron is still the only natural non-toxic and forever renewable nonstick known.
 There are prettier pans on the market, but they're either toxic, disposable, or sticky: sometimes all at once!
+Correct seasoning will turn your pan black, and that’s ultimately what you want for best non-stick results and easier maintenance.

 Everything is made of chemicals, but we have the expertise to make cookware from the right chemicals!
 All non-toxic with no heavy metals and no synthetic coatings.
-Seasoned iron is widely known to be the only non-toxic nonstick ( http://bit.ly/1Rk2M0z ) , and our ferritic stainless steel isn't the common nickel-based austenitic stainless steel used in cookware (lots of benefits flow from that, including no leaching of nickel).
+Seasoned iron is widely known to be the only non-toxic nonstick ( http://bit.ly/1Rk2M0z ) , and our ferritic stainless steel is not the common nickel-based austenitic stainless steel used in other stainless cookware (lots of benefits flow from that, including no leaching of nickel and better conductivity).
 World-first (patents pending) seamless one-piece wrought construction loved by chefs and home cooks ( www.solidteknics.com/testify ).
 Multi-century durability.
 Made in Australia.
 Exported.
 We're proud to be building an innovative new cookware industry in Australia.

 Q, With the AUSfonte range no longer in production, how will Solidteknics handle warranty claims?